 prepared by a sponsoring DUE member.

 The nominating process begins in the early spring, when nominations are solicited by the DUE Awards Committee.
 Nominations may be initiated solely by the DUE member, or students meeting the eligibility requirements may seek Faculty or NTE sponsorship.
-The role of DUE members in the nominating process is extremely important, as they provide support and credibility to the candidate through their written nominations.
+Most DUE Awards are initiated by faculty or sponsoring departments.

 All submissions are carefully reviewed by the Committee to assure that candidates meet award requirements.
 Awardees are notified in writing and invited to the Awards Convocation, held in May of each year, when the DUE Awards for Academic Excellence are presented.